jogobom/PyTray/README.md

 # PyTray
-The Ray Tracer Challenge book, in Python
+The Ray Tracer Challenge book (by James Buck), in Python.